 Will I Be Able To Make My Claim On A No Win No Fee Basis?

-When we are first starting your case we will go over what your funding options are, and provide you with advise on which option we think is the best for your case.
+When we are first starting your case we will go over what your funding options are (our negligence team will help with this), and provide you with advise on which option we think is the best for your case.
 If you have coverage from a trade union policy or legal expenses insurance (LEI), then that might be your best option.
 Many house insurance policies have legal expenses insurance included, so it is worth your time to check to see if you have coverage already.

 If you believe that a No Win No Fee agreement is best for you, then we will clearly explain the process to you.
 It involves getting an insurance policy set up that protects you, but does not cost you anything.
-You only pay if your claim is successful – with most of our fees being paid by your opponent.
+You only pay if your claim is successful – with most of our fees being paid by your opponent for cancer misdiagnosis.